Use Signal with Optimizely snippet

 This topic describes how to implement the Optimizely snippet if you use Signal and use Signal’s preconfigured tag templates to integrate Optimizely Web Experimentation.

 When you set up Optimizely Web Experimentation for the first time, implement the Optimizely snippet: a single line of code that lets you start running A/B tests.
 You can use a tag management system to implement the Optimizely snippet.

-This article walks you guides you through using Ensighten's tag management system to implement the snippet.
+This article guides you through using Ensighten's tag management system to implement the snippet.

 This is a non-standard deployment, so contact your Signal representative.
 Discuss your use case, the vendor you want to deliver synchronous content through, and the Optimizely snippet.

 If you must load Optimizely Web Experimentation through Signal, see implementing Optimizely with a tag manager and contact your Customer Success Manager to discuss the implications.

 To ensure clean content delivery with Optimizely Web Experimentation, load the Optimizely snippet synchronously.